Profitbase/Episode-Docs/articles/invision/docs/systemsetup/installation/ibmsecurity/configure-webb-app-backend.md

----
-title: "Configure Web App and Backend"
-metaKeys: "Configure Web App and Backend"
+# Configure Web App and Backend
-pageIndex: 1
----

-### About Configuration
+## About Configuration

 Here you will find a description of how to configure the Profitbase InVision Web App and backend to use IBM Security Verify for authentication.

 <br/>

-### Authorization configuration in appsettings.json
+## Authorization configuration in appsettings.json